 This ladybug is not going to eat your garden pests or invade your sunny windows; it just wants to be cuddled.
 The sewing pattern is made of mostly circles and just six pattern pieces.
 Any sewing level sewist can make this project.
 It’s a great project for young sewists.

 Ladybug Plush Materials

 - ladybug stuffed animal sewing pattern (download below)

 - fleece fabrics (red, black, white)

-- white embroidery thread (optional)
+- white embroidery thread (for eyes, optional)